How Aung San Suu Kyi, arrested Myanmar leader, went from Nobel Peace Prize to pariah

 The daughter of a revered independence figure, Suu Kyi was placed under house arrest shortly after returning to Myanmar in 1988.
 Rather than relent or retreat, she stood her ground.
 She suffered 15 years of house arrest, becoming a global symbol for democracy.

 Suu Kyi, who had since 2016 been Myanmar’s top civilian leader, was arrested Monday as part of a military coup.
-But almost three decades after Nobel Peace Prize win, there is little global support for her after her journey from political prisoner to pariah politician.
+But almost three decades after her Nobel Peace Prize win, there is little global support for her after her journey from political prisoner to pariah politician.

 Some former allies suggested that Suu Kyi, now 75 years old, bore some responsibility for Myanmar’s failed democratic experience and recent violence against the Rohingya, a largely Muslim ethnic minority that lives in western Myanmar.